THE CREATE INSTITUTE

 • Maternal Mental Health Professional Certificate and Advanced Psychotherapy: Postpartum Support International

-• Perinatal Mental Health, Perinatal Grief and Loss: Canadian Perinatal Mental Health Trainings
+• Canadian Certified Perinatal Mental Health Clinician, Perinatal Grief and Loss, and Perinatal Trauma from Canadian Perinatal Mental Health Trainings

 • Anti-Racism Training Course: Selam Debs